Active PT & Sports

 1. First, start with breathwork: Your goal is to manage abdominal pressure by focusing on proper inhalation and exhalation.
 Try to exhale when you lift something or exert yourself.

-2. Next, incorporate rotation: Rather than only lifting or moving straight upward, use your oblique muscles by incorporating some trunk rotation while keeping your hips level.
+2. Trunk Rotation for Diastasis Recti (DRA)Next, incorporate rotation: Rather than only lifting or moving straight upward, use your oblique muscles by incorporating some trunk rotation.
+Use a light resistance band and practice rotating away from the resistance as you keep your hips level.
+Remember to exhale with effort.

 3. Then, find your capacity and gradually increase it: Establish good techniques for changing positions and lifting.
 Once you have mastered good techniques that combine your abdominal pressure, you can gradually increase your challenges.